-Senate Minority Leader: GOP has failed to lead on homelessness, other issues
+Senate minority leader: GOP has failed to lead on homelessness, other issues

 Republicans now enjoy a 19-14 majority, and Shilling is one of three GOP targets next fall after she narrowly won re-election in 2016 over former state Sen. Dan Kapanke, R-La Crosse.
 Republicans are also targeting Sen. Patty Schachtner, D-Somerset, after she won a seat in a 2018 special election that President Trump won by 17 points in 2016 and state Sen. Dave Hansen, D-Green Bay.

 Hansen won re-election in 2016 even as Trump won his district.
 Shilling said she hasn’t had a conversation yet with Hansen on whether he’s running again, saying she typically does that in the spring.
-Still, she said he was working on legislation when she ran into him recently in Madison before he hustled back to the district for events.
+Still, she said he was working on legislation when she ran into him earlier this week in Madison before he hustled back to the district for events.

 She predicted her GOP colleagues would have to answer “for their inaction” over the past several years on issues important to voters.
 Shilling also predicted there would be “buyers’ remorse” for voters who had backed Trump in 2016 only to be turned off by his governing style.

 In her own race, Kapanke hasn’t publicly indicated his plans for 2020.
-But Senate Majority Leader Scott Fitzgerald, R-Juneau, told a WisPolitics.com luncheon earlier in 2019 he expected Kapanke to run.
+But Senate Majority Leader Scott Fitzgerald, R-Juneau, told a WisPolitics.com luncheon earlier this year he expected Kapanke to run.
 Kapanke hasn’t returned repeated calls from WisPolitics.com in recent months.

 Shilling beat him in a 2011 recall election before her narrow win in 2012.
 She finished with a 61-vote win after a recount.